The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 Step 1: Be Genuinely Curious

 Before you ever mention your business, get genuinely interested in the other person.
-Not fake interested.
-Not "I'll pretend to care so I can pitch them later" interested.
+Actually interested.
+Ask about their life, their goals, their challenges.
+Listen to the answers.

 Step 2: Provide Value First